Federalism in the United States: Federalist Party

 After the first federalist movement achieved its aims in promoting the Constitution, an official Federalist Party emerged with slightly different aims.
 This one was based on the policies of Alexander Hamilton and his allies for a stronger national government, a loose construction of the Constitution, and a mercantile (rather than agricultural) economy.
 As time progressed, the factions which adhered to these policies organized themselves into the nation's first political party, the Federalist Party, and the movement's focus and fortunes began to track those of the party it spawned.

 While the Federalist movement of the 1780s and the Federalist Party were distinct entities, they were related in more than just a common name.
 The Jeffersonian or Democratic-Republican Party, the opposition to the Federalist Party, emphasized the fear that a strong national government was a threat to the liberties of the people.
 They stressed that the national debt created by the new government would bankrupt the country, and that federal bondholders were paid through taxes collected from honest farmers and workingmen.
 These themes resonated with the Anti-Federalists, the opposition to the Federalist movement of the 1780s.
 As Norman Risjord has documented for Virginia, of the supporters of the Constitution in 1788, 69% joined the Federalist party, while nearly all (94%) of the opponents joined the Republicans.
-71% of Thomas Jefferson's supporters in Virginia were former anti-federalists who continued to fear centralized government, while only 29% had been proponents of the Constitution a few years before.
-In short, nearly all of the opponents of the Federalist movement became opponents of the Federalist Party.
-However, James Madison, who was one of the strongest proponents of the Constitution and a member of the first federalist movement, became a Jeffersonian.
+71% of Thomas Jefferson's supporters in Virginia were former Anti-Federalists who continued to fear centralized government, while only 29% had been proponents of the Constitution a few years before.
+However, James Madison, who was one of the strongest proponents of the Constitution and a member of the first federalist movement, became a Jeffersonian, while some who were Anti-Federalists prior to the ratification of the Constitution, such as Patrick Henry, became supportive of the Federalist Party.

 The movement reached its zenith with the election of John Adams, an overtly Federalist President.
 However, with the defeat of Adams in the election of 1800 and the death of Hamilton, the Federalist Party began a long decline from which it never recovered.
 What finally finished off the Federalist party was the Hartford Convention of 1814, in which five New England states gathered to discuss several constitutional amendments necessary to protect New England's interests in regard to the blockade of their ports by the British during the War of 1812.
 The threat of secession also was proposed during these secret meetings.
 Three delegates were sent to Washington, DC to negotiate New England's terms only to discover the signing of the Treaty of Ghent, ending the war with the British.
 Across the nation, Republicans used the great victory at New Orleans to ridicule the Federalists as cowards or defeatists.
 The Federalists were thereafter associated with the disloyalty and parochialism of the Hartford Convention and destroyed as a political force.